KKaraman/readMeGenerator/README.md

 ## Tests

-None
+No tests required.

 ## Questions

 For more information please contact me using my [email](keremukaraman@gmail.com).

-If you liked this, you can find more of my work at my [GitHub profile](https://github.com/KKaraman)
+If you liked this, you can my other 0 repositories at my [GitHub profile](https://github.com/KKaraman)

 ![Commit Day](https://img.shields.io/github/last-commit/KKaraman/readMeGenerator?style=plastic)